lee-doctor/kubesphere-sdk-go/docs/V1VolumeProjection.md

 NewV1VolumeProjectionWithDefaults instantiates a new V1VolumeProjection object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClusterTrustBundle

+`func (o *V1VolumeProjection) GetClusterTrustBundle() V1ClusterTrustBundleProjection`

+GetClusterTrustBundle returns the ClusterTrustBundle field if non-nil, zero value otherwise.

+### GetClusterTrustBundleOk

+`func (o *V1VolumeProjection) GetClusterTrustBundleOk() (*V1ClusterTrustBundleProjection, bool)`

+GetClusterTrustBundleOk returns a tuple with the ClusterTrustBundle field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClusterTrustBundle

+`func (o *V1VolumeProjection) SetClusterTrustBundle(v V1ClusterTrustBundleProjection)`

+SetClusterTrustBundle sets ClusterTrustBundle field to given value.

+### HasClusterTrustBundle

+`func (o *V1VolumeProjection) HasClusterTrustBundle() bool`

+HasClusterTrustBundle returns a boolean if a field has been set.

 ### GetConfigMap